Vizzuality/marxan-cloud/docs/ARCHITECTURE_access-control.md

 - A password

-User passwords are stored as salted hashes using the `bcrypt` password hashing function.
+User passwords are stored as salted (generated salt with ten rounds) hashes using the `bcrypt` password hashing function.

 Users who are in possession of a valid JWT token can update their own account's password.